tolitius/tag/README.md

 :intel-exported
 ```

-once the jar is built the `edn` above will (by default) live under `META-INF/about.edn`.
+once the jar is built the `edn` above will (by default) live _inside_ the jar in `./about.edn`.

-so for example if your, say http, app has an `/about` endpoint, it could display the immutable intel above.
+so for example if your, say http, app has an `/about` endpoint, it could read this file on start or at runtime and display the immutable intel above.

 ## show me